**The M.Ed. in Elementary Montessori education (ages 6-12) is currently in its final year and will not be offered for the Fall 2019 year.**

 The Montessori elementary training course offered by the Washington Montessori Institute is accredited by the Association Montessori Internationale.
 This course of study introduces you to the elementary child, and her unique characteristics.
-We explore manipulative materials, lessons, and techniques that respond to these characteristics and equip you to teach children of this age in a Montessori school.
-You will learn how to be a storyteller and ignite interest and excitement in the children.
+We explore manipulative materials, lessons, and techniques that respond to these characteristics and equip students to teach children of this age in a Montessori school.
+Students learn how to be a storyteller and ignite interest and excitement in the children.

 Students attend their classes as a cohort, full-time five days a week.
 The training program during these two semesters is presented as an integrated program of child development, methodology, practice, observation, and practice teaching.
 Students write illustrated reference manuals that contain lessons to offer elementary children.
 Working closely with their trainers, they also prepare certain materials required in a Montessori elementary classroom.